crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 And if we look at it in a browser, the user is presented with the HTML page emitted by the remediation component (that can be customized):

 ![appsec-denied](/img/appsec_denied.png)

+# Next steps

+Voila!
+Your application should now be protected from the most common exploitation attempts.
+[If you have already enrolled your instance in the console](/docs/next/console/enrollment), you will see alerts appearing there too!